nazar-art/employee-api/README.md

 # Employee API

-You need to **Java 11** first for running the application.
+- You need the **Java 11** installed for running the application.

-If you have to install it first.
-Have a look to [SdkMan](https://sdkman.io).
+If you have to install it have a look at [SdkMan](https://sdkman.io).

+- MySql dump don't needed.
+Data samples are inserted at startup time.

+- you have to update datasource credentials at `application.yml`

 ## Step 1